donnachaforde/separated-by-the-same-language/README.md

 * The older spelling of 'program' is 'programme'.
 You'll see both spellings in the UK&I but only the former in the US.

+* Don't get me started on how 'data' should be pronounced. :-)

 ## Turn of Phrase